 The National Register is the official federal list of properties identified as important in American history, architecture, archaeology, engineering and culture.
 The State Historic Preservation Office of the State Historical Society works in conjunction with the National Park Service, which oversees the National Register program, to list the properties.

-"South Dakota's history is rich in American Indian culture, pioneer life and change," said Jay D. Vogt, state historic preservation officer and director of the State Historical Society.
-"Properties listed on the National Register are important for their role in South Dakota's culture, heritage and history.
+"South Dakota's history is rich in American Indian culture, pioneer life and change," said Jay D. Vogt, state historic preservation officer and director of the State Historical Society at the Cultural Heritage Center in Pierre.
+"The more than 1,300 state individual properties and districts listed on the National Register are important for their role in South Dakota's culture, heritage and history.
 And when properties get listed, it shows that their owners take pride in their role in preserving that culture, heritage and history."